GuenterQuast/mimoCoRB/builddoc/index.rst

 command queue to the calling process *run_mimoDAQ* and enable pausing, resuming and controlled ending of the data-acquisition processes.

-The suggested structure of the project work-space for mimiCoRB applications is as follows:
+The suggested structure of the project work-space for mimoCoRB applications is as follows:

 .. code-block::